 Tavernier home prices are not only among the most expensive in Florida, but Tavernier real estate also consistently ranks among the most expensive in America.

-Tavernier is a decidedly white-collar town, with fully 85.41% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Tavernier is a town of service providers, managers, and sales and office workers.
-There are especially a lot of people living in Tavernier who work in management occupations (20.65%), sales jobs (17.06%), and maintenance occupations (12.46%).
+Unlike some towns, Tavernier isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tavernier are a mix of both white- and blue-collar jobs.
+Overall, Tavernier is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Tavernier who work in sales jobs (16.52%), maintenance occupations (15.58%), and food service (13.68%).

 Another notable thing is that Tavernier is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.